-ISSUE NO. OF TIMES RAISED ABRIDGED COMMENTS

-HOW GOVERNED 1

-Not having the freedom to meet and vote remotely/in a hybrid way, despite the success of virtual working during lockdowns 15 (NB One respon- dent clerked 8 P.Cs in Cumbria but was only counted as 1) We have some Councillors in full time employment who occasionally struggle to get to evening meetings who would find remote meetings very helpful.
-Also, during lockdowns, some residents logged in to meetings who would not attend in person Planning applications were dealt with successfully virtually during lockdowns and the arrangement suited Councillors and the Clerk.
-The law needs to change to make it acceptable to comment remotely Being able to offer virtual attendance for Councillors and residents will improve attendances of both and bring Parish Councils into the modern age Councillors and staff are unwilling to attend meetings while having symptoms of infection - but are capable of taking part virtually The Parish Council would like to continue holding some of their meetings on-line.
-We note that when a Cumbrian MP brought up this matter in parliament recently, Michael Gove said he thought it was a good idea, especially for areas of greater rurality We have written to Kemi Badenoch MP (Minister for Levelling Up Communities) and to our local MP asking for local councils to have the freedom to hold virtual meetings they deem appropriate.
+NO. OF ISSUE TIMES ABRIDGED COMMENTS 1000 £ RAISED ADMIDGED COMMITTEE HOW GOVERNED , - I Not beging the freedom to meet and 15 We have some Councillors in full time employment Not having the freedom to meet and 15 who occasionally struggle to get to evening meetings vote remotely/in a hybrid way, despite (NB One who would find remote meetings very helpful.
+Also, the success of virtual working during respon- during lockdowns, some residents logged in to lockdowns dent meetings who would not attend in person clerked meetings who would not attend in person 8 P.Cs in Planning applications were dealt with successfully Cumbria virtually during lockdowns and the arrangement but was suited Councillors and the Clerk.
+The law needs to only change to make it acceptable to comment remotely counted as 1) change to make it deceptable to comment remotely as 1) Being able to offer virtual attendance for Councillors and residents will improve attendances of both and bring Parish Councils into the modern age

+Councillors and staff are unwilling to attend meetings while having symptoms of infection - but are capable of taking part virtually The Parish Council would like to continue holding some of their meetings on-line.
+We note that when a Cumbrian MP brought up this matter in parliament recently, Michael Gove said he thought it was a good idea, especially for areas of greater rurality We have written to Kemi Badenech MD (Minister for We have written to Kemi Badenoch MP (Minister for Levelling Up Communities) and to our local MP asking for local councils to have the freedom to hold virtual meetings they deem appropriate.
 Doing so reduces impacts on the environment and venue hire costs and encourages more council members to participate, (we have several who are vulnerable), one of whom is currently unable to attend face-to-face meetings.

 Continue the campaign for remote meetings.
 The clerk does not live in the parish and has difficulty attending meetings in severe weather conditions For rural communities in Cumbria, the option to hold remote meetings would be especially welcome during the winter as roads can be hazardous Vigorous lobbying of the government must continue on the issue of virtual/hybrid working